Im-0xea/ntype/README.md

 Typing Curses

-simple typing test using libcurses
+(not so anymore) simple typing test using libcurses